Territorial Army (India): Activities

-On the night of 29 June 2022, a landslide occurred at the company location of 107 Infantry Battalion (TA) near Tupul railway station in Manipur that had been deployed to protect the under-construction Jiribam–Imphal line; 30 TA personnel died and one went missing and was later declared dead.
+On the night of 29 June 2022, a landslide occurred at the company location of 107 Infantry Battalion (TA) near Tupul railway station in Manipur that had been deployed to protect the under-construction Jiribam–Imphal line; 31 TA personnel died.
 The family of each TA serviceperson received more than ₹1 crore in compensation and benefits, and future benefits for their children.
-In July 2022, the TA started recruiting Mandarin-language graduates as officers as part of an effort by the Indian Army to increase its expertise in Mandarin and Tibetology amid the 2020–2022 China–India skirmishes and efforts of China's People's Liberation Army to recruit Hindi interpreters for posting in Tibet Autonomous Region.

 Organisation

-Until 2020, the TA was headed by an Additional Directorate General of Territorial Army (ADG TA); this role was held by a Major General-ranking officer of the Indian Army, and came under the office of the Chief of the Army Staff (COAS).
-From March 2020 onward, following a restructuring of the Indian Armed Forces by the Government of India, the TA is now headed by a Director General of Territorial Army (DG TA); this role is held by a Lieutenant General-ranking officer from Indian Army, and comes under the office of the Chief of Defence Staff (CDS) of the newly created Department of Military Affairs, which is under the Ministry of Defence.
+Until 2020, the TA was headed by an Additional Directorate General of Territorial Army (ADG TA); this role was held by a major general of the Indian Army, and came under the office of the Chief of the Army Staff (COAS).
+From March 2020 onward, following a restructuring of the Indian Armed Forces, the TA is headed by a Director General of Territorial Army (DG TA); this role is held by a lieutenant general from the Indian Army, and comes under the office of the Chief of Defence Staff (CDS) of the newly created Department of Military Affairs, which is under the Ministry of Defence.
 Lieutenant General Devendra Pratap Pandey was the first DG TA and General Bipin Rawat was the first CDS of the Indian Armed Forces.

-The TA is composed of departmental TA units such as Indian Railways, Oil and Natural Gas Corporation, Indian Oil Corporation, Bharat Petroleum Corporation Limited, and Hindustan Petroleum Corporation Limited; Ecological Task Force battalions, non-departmental TA units of infantry battalions, home and hearth, and engineers regiments affiliated to various infantry regiments.
-The non-departmental units are funded by the Ministry of Defence while the departmental units are funded by state governments and Ministry of Petroleum and Natural Gas, Ministry of Railways, Ministry of Environment, Forest and Climate Change.
+The TA has infantry and engineer units affiliated to various regiments of the Indian Army.
+Beside, it also has ecological battalions for restoration of environment.
+The TA units are classified as departmental units (including Indian Railways, Oil and Natural Gas Corporation, Indian Oil Corporation, Bharat Petroleum Corporation Limited, and Hindustan Petroleum Corporation Limited) and non-departmental units of infantry battalions, home and hearth, and engineers regiments.
+The departmental units are funded by state governments, Ministry of Petroleum and Natural Gas, Ministry of Railways, and Ministry of Environment, Forest and Climate Change, while the non-departmental units are funded by the Ministry of Defence.